Skip to main content

 get_menu_item_visibility()

-get_menu_item_visibility(<menu-id>, <index>)
+get_menu_item_visibility(<ui-id>, <index>)

 <index>

-The index (not the value!) of the menu entry
+The index (not the value!) of the menu entry.

 Remarks

-• The <index> is defined by the order in which the menu items are added within the init callback; it cannot be changed afterwards.
+• The <index> is defined by the order in which the menu items are added within the on init callback; it cannot be changed afterwards.

 Examples